yashkhetade/MasterProductivity2026-/DBMS.md

 name - yash
 etc

 #  Now the raw fact is converted into information because it has some meaning now

+## We store data in structured format in database